hwelsters/chatgpt-mwp-performance-prediction/v3 (chatgpt extracts for us)/README.md

 Cool stuff!
 -   I solved the system of equations that ChatGPT provided and compared the solve answer to ChatGPT's final answer It's pretty promising!
 Major improvements across all classifiers (except maybe KMeans)

+ChatGPT doesn't actually understand English!
+Instead of trying to reduce things to one letter variable names, the following prompt seems useful:
+- Change your equations to a form that can be easily parsed by Sympy.
+By doing this, I can just split equations based on math symbols and extract variables that way.